valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Based on experimentation there may be some exceptions.
 For some scenarios tested where the AI was tricked into formatting its own writing `writingstyle:` was seemingly preferred and produced better output than `Writing Style:`.
 Both work for use with A/N and may come down to user preference.

 UPPERCASE category keywords will be provided as a list.
 Their use is mostly self-explanatory.
 Some interesting categories will receive further attention.
 We recommend experimentation, but these words have been chosen because they felt more effective than other synonyms the Discord tested.
 Based on experience we have the following recommendation: plural forms are preferred for noun categories e.g. HOBBIES, POWERS whereas for verb categories its preferred to skip the `s` e.g. APPEAR, LACK.

+On further play-testing the preferred hypothesis is that everything comes down to tokenization.
+Let's explore variants of the word effect.
+In tokens `EFFECT` is EFF + ECT and `EFFECTS` is EFF+ EC + TS.
+The latter combo works, the former is very weak. `EFFEC` is EFF + EC and seems to work even better than the aforementioned.
+For whatever reason for GPT-3 2 token combinations usually work best. `POWER` is single token, `POWERS` is POW + ERS, the 2 token POWERS tends to work better.
+Most of the chosen categories are based on user reports and this hypothesis.

 The long list of recommended categories:
 ```